 Transport on the ground.

-– When you arrive, we’ll pick you up from Auckland airport or your hotel, and we’ll take care of the rest, until we drop you off at New Plymouth Airport.
+– When you arrive, we’ll pick you up from Auckland airport or your hotel, and we’ll take care of the rest, until we drop you off back at Auckland airport or your hotel.
 Our passenger vehicles are roomy and comfortable.

 – A fantastic guide will take your trip from “great” to “I don’t know how life will be same”.
 Our incredible local guides are on-call 24/7 on your trip and will ensure that your New Zealand experience is seamless, relaxing and welcoming – you won’t want to say goodbye at the end of your trip!

 – It’s as much about the where, as it is the what.
 So we’ve chosen beautiful places to sleep, rest, experience and escape to.

 All activities in the itinerary.